jimkyndemeyer/react-css-modules-intellij-plugin/README.md

 **Where can I get the plugin?**

-The plugin will be released using the JetBrains Plugin Repository in the near future.
+The plugin is available from the JetBrains Plugin Repository at https://plugins.jetbrains.com/plugin/9275

+To install it, open "Settings", "Plugins", "Browse repositories..." and search for "CSS Modules".

 ## License
 MIT